jackyclyang/nighty_night/README.md

 - A reward badge system (e.g. created your first list!)
 - Soundscape: a list of soothing soundtracks (including favorites feature)
 - Add an onboarding stepper that introduces new users to the app
-- Add additional contents that can help faciliate a better nighttime environment (e.g. ASMR, Bedtime stories, Bedtime Routine Tips)
+- Add additional contents that can help faciliate a better nighttime environment (e.g. Bedtime stories, Bedtime Routine Tips)

 <br>